 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Shingles and chickenpox are caused by the same virus, called the varicella-zoster virus.
-Typically, when you’re a child and you get chickenpox, your body fights off the virus, but it doesn’t get rid of it.
-The virus goes into hiding somewhere at the base of a nerve in your body for years and years and just stays there quietly.
-We call that latency.
+“Typically, when you’re a child and you get chickenpox, your body fights off the virus,” Dr. Brown explains, “But it doesn’t get rid of it.
+The virus, varicella-zoster, goes into hiding somewhere at the base of a nerve in your body for years and years and just stays there quietly.
+We call that latency.”